-Of course, there are a variety of pests that assault lettuce plants and many will spread common lettuce diseases as they move from plant to plant.
+Of course, there’s a variety of pests that assault lettuce plants, and many will spread common lettuce diseases as they move from plant to plant.

 Check around the lettuce plant for uninvited guests to potentially eliminate disease of any kind as the cause for deterioration.
 Most pests can be eliminated by the use of insecticidal soap, introduction of beneficial insects, planting nectar-rich plants (like cilantro or sweet alyssum), spreading organic bait and the use of row covers.